I was honored to be asked to write my 2nd article for Premier – the UK’s top Christian magazine.

 Phyllis Curott, a prominent pagan US leader, described Wicca as “an amalgamation of free-masonry, mythology, pantheism, transcendentalism, feminism, Spiritualism, Buddhism and Shamanism.”

-Wicca was created in the 1940s by occultist Gerald Gardner, combining aspects from the above list with the occult.
+Wicca was created in the 1940s by occultist Gerald Gardner, combining aspects from the above list with various aspects of the occult.
 He traveled Asia, studying tribal religions.
 So Wicca isn’t an ancient religion, predating Christianity as many claim, but a form of syncretism, an eclectic blend of old and new spiritualities.

 Even more concerning, Gardner incorporated many of the practices of Aleister Crowley, the world famous occultist, self-proclaimed as ‘The Great Beast’ and ‘wickedest man in the world.’
 Crowley and his coven indulged in a secret and hedonistic lifestyle.
 He admitted in Confessions of Aleister Crowley, that Satan was his master.
 Before his death, he chose Gardner to become the heir to his occult society.